 It is a bit more pronounced in chamomile tea.
 The floral flavor is much more subdued than in a rose tea, for example, which has a robust floral flavor and aroma.

 With A Slightly Bitter Finish

 I don’t typically taste the slight bitterness in a cup of chamomile tea.
-But it is present enough in many people’s taste experiences that I though it would be prudent to mention it.
+But it is present enough in many people’s taste experiences that I thought it would be prudent to mention it.